Can I deploy the Box for Teams integration for my Box account?

 Do I have to uninstall the earlier version of the integration before I can install this updated version?

 No, but using both simultaneously can create issues.
 We recommend uninstalling the earlier integration before installing and using version two.

 Is the owner of a Teams Channel automatically a co-owner of a Box file or folder that's been associated to that channel?

 Not yet; Channel owners are equivalent to other members added as collaborators.
-In turn, that means that from within Box anyone can delete the Teams channel folder.

 Does Box for Teams work in private Teams channels?

 |...is Box for Teams available?